-Suppose that you and your spouse divorce and ten years later your spouse retires from his military career.
+Suppose you and your spouse divorce and your spouse retires from his military career ten years later.

-At that point, he can make a decision to leave a survivor’s benefit to you whenever he passes away.
-How a survivor’s benefit works is that you would be paid a monthly payment that would start at the time your ex-spouse passes way.
-These payments would take the place (at least in part) of the stoppage in military retirement pay that you had been receiving while your ex-spouse was alive.
+At that point, he can decide to leave a survivor’s benefit to you whenever he passes away.
+How a survivor’s benefit works is that you would be paid a monthly payment starting when your ex-spouse passes way.
+These payments would take the place (at least in part) of the stoppage in military retirement pay you received while your ex-spouse was alive.

 What happens to Tricare benefits as a result of your divorce?

 For the most part, eligibility for military benefits depends on whether or not your spouse is active duty military and whether or not you are still married to him.
 Military health insurance that is provided through the government is called Tricare.
-A divorce can throw this status into disarray and can potentially limit your access to health insurance or make you completely ineligible.
+A divorce can throw this status into disarray, potentially limiting your access to health insurance or making you completely ineligible.

 While you are still married, however, your spouse cannot do anything to affect your coverage.
 First of all, under any temporary orders that are signed into effect for your case, your spouse will be barred from altering or changing your ability to receive health insurance benefits.

-Secondly, it is likely that your spouse will be assigned a person who works in the military who will be in charge of making sure that benefits are still available to you and that he receives the support he needs throughout the divorce.
-The military typically does a good job of making sure the spouse of a military member is cared for during a divorce.
+Secondly, it is likely that your spouse will be assigned a person who works in the military who will make sure that benefits are still available to you and that he receives the support he needs throughout the divorce.
+The military typically does a good job of ensuring a military member’s spouse is cared for during a divorce.

 What is Tricare?

-Tricare is the program that the federal government has instituted in order to provide health insurance to members of the military and their families.
+Tricare is the program that the federal government has instituted to provide health insurance to military members and their families.